-After the mid 1980s, international macro-economic shocks had spent their force: oil prices declined, and while real interest rates remained high, they had come down from the extreme levels reached in 1984.
+After the mid-1980s, international macro-economic shocks had spent their force.
+Oil prices declined and, while real interest rates remained high, they had come down from the extreme levels reached in 1984.
 In most countries, employment was increasing again, and budget deficits could be reduced.
-At the same time, however, the internationalization of markets for goods, services and capital was now reaching levels that equaled, and then exceeded, the degree of international economic integration that had existed in the decades before World War I.
+At the same time, however, the internationalisation of markets for goods, services and capital was now reaching levels that equalled, and then exceeded, the degree of international economic integration that had existed in the decades before World War I.

-Capital exchange controls, which had still protected the domestic financial markets of most countries in the early seventies, had practically disappeared by the early 1990s.

-[5] Moreover, the European Community had decided to liberalize financial services, and most countries had deregulated their domestic financial markets as well.
-As a consequence, financial capital is now again internationally mobile, and the minimal rate of return that investors can expect is no longer defined by reference to interest rates set by the national bank, but by the attractiveness of competing world-wide opportunities for speculative, portfolio, or real investments.
+Capital exchange controls, which had still protected the domestic financial markets of most countries in the early 1970s, had practically disappeared by the early 1990s.
+Moreover, the European Community had decided to liberalise financial services, and most countries had deregulated their domestic financial markets as well.
+As a consequence, financial capital was again internationally mobile, and the minimal rate of return that investors can expect is no longer defined by reference to interest rates set by the national bank, but by the attractiveness of competing worldwide opportunities for speculative, portfolio, or real investments.

 At the same time, successive rounds of GATT and WTO negotiations had progressively lowered the tariffs and quantitative restrictions protecting national markets for goods, services and investments.
-In Europe, the Single-Market program had also eliminated the non-tariff barriers that still impeded the full integration of product markets, and it had introduced international competition in a wide range of services and utilities - among them telecommunications, postal services, rail, air and road transport, or electricity supply - which before had been provided either by the state itself or by state-controlled monopolies and cartels.
-Moreover, the completion of the internal market was followed by the commitment to create a Monetary Union which would not only remove monetary and exchange rate policy from the control of national governments, and impose severe constraints on the conduct of national fiscal policy, but which also removed the last important barrier to real-capital mobility: Firms are now able to choose the lowest-cost location of production within the territory of the Monetary Union without having to consider either non-tariff barriers or exchange-rate fluctuations that might affect their access to the home market.
-By the same token, it has become much easier to move mobile tax bases - in particular business profits and other forms of capital incomes - to locations offering the least burdensome tax regimes.
+In Europe, the Single-Market programme had also eliminated the non-tariff barriers that still impeded the full integration of product markets.
+It had introduced international competition in a wide range of services and utilities, including telecommunications, postal services, rail, air and road transport, or electricity supply, which, previously, had been provided either by the state itself or by state-controlled monopolies and cartels.
+Moreover, the completion of the internal market was followed by the commitment to create a Monetary Union.

+This would not only remove monetary and exchange rate policy from the control of national governments, and impose severe constraints on the conduct of national fiscal policy, but it would also remove the last important barrier to real-capital mobility: firms would now be able to choose the lowest-cost location of production within the territory of the Monetary Union without having to consider either non-tariff barriers or exchange-rate fluctuations that might affect their access to the home market.
+By the same token, it has become much easier to move mobile tax bases, in particular business profits and other forms of capital incomes, to locations offering the least burdensome tax regimes.

-As a consequence of these cumulative changes in the international economic and legal environment, national governments and national labor unions are no longer able to rely on the protective barriers that facilitated the achievement of their policy goals in the postwar decades.
-The internationalization of capital markets has reduced the effectiveness, and increased the budgetary costs, of Keynesian full employment policies in the 1980s, and the exit options of investors, tax payers and consumers are constraining the capacity to regulate processes of production and to tax the profits from production.
-In that sense, it is indeed plausible to conclude that "Polanyi's Great Transformation is over" (Cerny 1994, 339).
+As a consequence of these cumulative changes in the international economic and legal environment, national governments and national labour unions are no longer able to rely on the protective barriers that facilitated the achievement of their policy goals in the postwar decades.
+The internationalisation of capital markets has reduced the effectiveness, and increased the budgetary costs, of Keynesian full employment policies in the 1980s, and the exit options of investors, tax payers and consumers are constraining the capacity to regulate processes of production and to tax the profits from production.
+In that sense, it is indeed plausible to conclude that 'Polanyi's Great Transformation is over' (Cerny 1994: 339).